polyaxon/polyaxon/site/faq/how-does-billing-work.md

 ---
 title: "How does billing for this work?"
 meta_title: "How does billing for this work? - FAQ"
-meta_description: "If you deploy the community open source version, the billing is not handled by Polyaxon and is done by the cloud provider of your choice."
+meta_description: "If you deploy the community open-source version, the billing is not handled by Polyaxon and is done by the cloud provider of your choice."
 featured: false
-custom_excerpt: "If you deploy the community open source version, the billing is not handled by Polyaxon and is done by the cloud provider of your choice."
+custom_excerpt: "If you deploy the community open-source version, the billing is not handled by Polyaxon and is done by the cloud provider of your choice."
 author:
   name: "Polyaxon"
   slug: "Polyaxon"